Most mortgage CRMs just added a chatbot and called it AI. That is not what AI-native means.

 Why This Matters for Loan Officers

-And you get more time selling.
+You also get more time selling.
 Not because the CRM is doing your job for you.
 But because the CRM is handling the administrative overhead.
 You get alerts when a deal needs your attention.
 You get suggestions for what to say next.
 You get visibility into which of your strategies actually work so you can do more of that and less of what is not working.

 Why This Matters for Managers